 Those setbacks were largely removed when the project scored key capital funding.
 X-Caliber Funding and its affiliate, CastleGreen Finance, on provided $122.2M in capital for hotel in February.
 About $64.5M of that total comes from bridge loans from a first mortgage and historic tax credits.
 The rest comes from Commercial Property Assessed Clean Energy financing thanks to the California Statewide Communities Development Authority’s Open PACE Program.

-Here’s what we know so far about the Fairmont Breakers in Long Beach.
+Here’s what we know about the Fairmont Breakers in Long Beach.

 The opening of the city’s first hotel and spa space is important for a multitude of reasons.
 (The spa, by the way, is special.
-It’s a two-story space that both couples and singles can use to relax as hotel guests.)
+It’s a two-story space that both couples and singles can use to relax as hotel guests or visitors to the spa via reservation.)

 There is, of course, the obvious cultural clout of hosting a Fairmont property.
 But also, the financial boost.
 Conventions, conferences, and events often turn a blind eye to Long Beach as a destination because it doesn’t fit with the quality or needs of its attendees and brand.
 This is something that has potentially lost the city a multitude of investments.
 And with our visitor’s bureau booming, they are likely to bring in new business.